zicat/tributary/doc/tributary_design_guide.md

 3. consumption group management and persistence

-   Responsible for making the GroupOffset submitted by sinks, and calculating the minimum segment ID to allow the clean-up thread to delete expired segments.
+   Responsible for making the offset submitted by sinks, and calculating the minimum segment ID to allow the clean-up thread to delete expired segments.

 Go to the source code of